vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

 126
 37\. namely, dīkṣā.

-38\. namely, the four Vedas, six Vedängas, the Purapas, Mimans5, Nyaya and Dharmasastra.
+38\. namely, the four Vedas, six Vedāngas, the Purapas, Mimans5, Nyaya and Dharmasastra.
 39\.
 BrS.
 2.2.42.
 40\.
 A Naiyayika.
 Traditionally, Nyaya does not accept the Mimāns view that the Vedas have not originated from